-- Compulsory school enrollment shall begin with the school year in which the sixth birthday 5.1 is reached prior to September 1 of such year or upon enrolling in a publicly-supported or approved private pre-kindergarten program and continue to the sixteenth birthday or for as long as the student is enrolled in a public school after the sixteenth birthday.
-Beginning with the 2011-2012 high school cohort class of students, compulsory school enrollment begins with the school year in which the sixth birthday is reached prior to September 1 of such year or upon enrolling in a publicly supported kindergarten program and continues to the seventeenth birthday or for as long as the student continues to be enrolled in a school system after the seventeenth birthday.
-A child may be removed from a pre-kindergarten program when the principal or guardian concurs that continued attendance in such prekindergarten program is not in the best interest of the child.
-In the event that the principal, teacher and parent do not concur regarding the feasibility of the child's continued attendance in the pre-kindergarten program, the principal, following consultation with the county superintendent shall make the final determination with regard to continued attendance. - 5.2 Students entering pre-kindergarten in Barbour County Schools must be four years of age prior to September 1.
+5.1 Compulsory school enrollment shall begin with kindergarten during the school year in which the fifth birthday is reached prior to July 1, and continues to the seventeenth birthday or for as long as the student continues to be enrolled in a school system after the seventeenth birthday.
+Preschool enrollment may begin when a child is 4 years old prior to July 1.
+A child may be removed from a pre-kindergarten program when the principal and guardian concurs that continued attendance in such pre-kindergarten program is not in the best interest of the child.
+In the event that the principal, teacher and parent do not concur regarding the feasibility of the child's continued attendance in the pre-kindergarten program, the principal, following consultation with the county superintendent shall make the final determination with regard to continued attendance.

+- 5.2 Students entering pre-kindergarten in Barbour County Schools must be four years of age prior to July 1.
 Enrollment in an approved participating WV Pre-K program is voluntary; however, once the child is enrolled, attendance must follow W. Va.
 Code §18-8-1.
-Students entering kindergarten in Barbour County Schools must be five years of age prior to September 1.
+Students entering kindergarten in Barbour County Schools must be five years of age prior to July 1.
 Under Barbour County Policy 8220, Early Entrance into Kindergarten, advanced entrance may be provided.
 Birth records are required for the verification of age.
-A child may be removed from such pre-kindergarten or kindergarten program when the principal, teacher, parent or guardian concur that the best interest of the child would not be served by requiring further attendance.
+A child may be removed from such pre-kindergarten program when the principal, teacher, parent or guardian concur that the best interest of the child would not be served by requiring further attendance.
 If a student has not completed an approved kindergarten program at age six, the student shall be placed in the kindergarten program of the school where he or she is enrolled.
-Nothing herein shall prevent a student from another state from enrolling in a school in such grade as the student was enrolled at the school from which the student transferred.

-- 5.3 Each parent, guardian or custodian shall have the responsibility of fully cooperating in and completing the enrollment process by providing immunization documentation (W.Va.
+Nothing herein shall prevent a student from another state from enrolling in a school in such grade as the student was enrolled at the school from which the student transferred. - 5.3 Each parent, guardian or custodian shall have the responsibility of fully cooperating in and completing the enrollment process by providing immunization documentation (W.Va.
 Code 18-2-5), signed suspension and expulsion document (W.Va.
 Code 18-5-15), and any other documents required by federal, state, and/or local policies or code. - 5.4 The Board of Education recognizes the positive cultural benefits to the students, staff, and the community in meeting students from other countries and in having foreign students as members of the student body of this County.
 The Board will permit from recognized and approved student exchange programs the admission of exchange students who are residing in this County.
 Students who enroll as foreign exchange students may, in the event a birth certificate is unavailable, substitute their immigration documents, passports or visas to substantiate identity and date of birth.
 Upon enrollment all policies of Barbour County Schools will be followed and enforced.
 The superintendent has the authority to revoke enrollment if an exchange student violates policy dependent on frequency and/or seriousness.